cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     In "My Company Tags" click on the little triangular icon next to "Department" and click on "Engineering"

-    ***Note:*** It is important to only select this particular tag and do not click on any other additional tags!
+    :warning: ***WARNING***It is important to only select this particular tag and do not click on any other additional tags!

     ![define new group](../../common/img/define-new-group.png)